BY-LAWS OF AMERICAN ASSOCIATION OF PHYSICISTS IN MEDICINE

 ARTICLE III.
 COMMITTEES

 Section 1.
-Appointments and Tenure (amended September 9, 2010 and August 31, 2022)
+Appointments and Tenure (amended September 9, 2010, August 31, 2022, and September 1, 2023)

-The President, with the concurrence of the Board, shall appoint members to the Standing Committees except as provided for in these By-Laws and in accordance with the Rules.
+The President, with the concurrence of the Board, shall appoint members to the Standing Committees except as provided for in these bylaws and in accordance with the Rules.
 The Councils, as defined in Article III, Section 2, with the concurrence of the Board, shall appoint members to the respective subordinate Standing Committees.

-The President, with the concurrence of the Board, may establish other committees as the need arises or as required by these By-Laws.
+The President, with the concurrence of the Board, may establish other committees as the need arises or as required by these bylaws.
 Membership and tenure of these committees shall be provided for in the Rules.
 Standing committees may appoint sub-committees as specified in the Rules.
 The chair of the sub-committee must be a member or ex-officio member of the standing committee.

 Section 2.
 Standing Committees (amended September 9, 2010 and September 2, 2020)